Biden attending high-roller fundraiser headlined by defund-the-police activist John Legend

 ECONOMISTS, INCLUDING KRUGMAN, WANT PROFESSOR FIRED FOR CRITICIZING 'BLACK LIVES MATTER'

-Legend's support for Biden in 2020 was not a given.
+Despite his strong advocacy for the vice president now, Legend's support for Biden in 2020 was not a given.
 In 2019, he remarked, "Republicans play to win.
 Biden plays to impress a panel on Meet the Press and Morning Joe."

 He also charged: “Bernie was more successful at running for Dem nomination in 2016 than Biden was in his two previous attempts.
 Both have won small state US Senate races multiple times.
 VP doesn’t count because no one was voting for Biden.
 They were voting for Obama.”

 Calls for defunding or even disbanding police departments have gained momentum among left-wing activists in the aftermath of George Floyd's May 25 death in Minneapolis.
 That city's councilmembers have since indicated that they have enough votes to disband their police department.

-On Monday, Minneapolis City Council President Lisa Bender even told CNN that people worried about having no one to call during a home invasion were speaking from a "place of privilege."
+On Monday, Minneapolis City Council President Lisa Bender told CNN that people worried about having no one to call during a home invasion were speaking from a "place of privilege."
 Those comments drew widespread backlash.

 However, several key Democratic have come out against defunding police.
 Sen. Cory Booker, D-N.J., said Sunday that it is "not a slogan I will use."
 On Monday, presumptive Democratic presidential nominee Joe Biden's campaign released a statement saying Biden “does not believe that police should be defunded.”